ardijanr/screen-modes/README.md

 X11

-Open a window that lets you click on what screen you want active and immediately closes after click/enter
+Opens a window that lets you click on what screen you want active and immediately closes after click/enter

+TODO:
+- Fix Floating on tiling window manager
+- Fix close after click

+- Fix select with keyboard arrows/vim
+- Fix darker background color